jupyterhub/jupyterhub/docs/source/reference/spawners.md

 experience for sysadmins and users, we provide a standard way to set and discover these resource limits and guarantees, such as for memory and CPU.
 For the limits and guarantees to be useful, **the spawner must implement support for them**.
-For example, LocalProcessSpawner, the default spawner, does not support limits and guarantees.
+For example, `LocalProcessSpawner`, the default spawner, does not support limits and guarantees.
 One of the spawners that supports limits and guarantees is the `systemdspawner`.